ada-school/front-end-challenge/README.md

 * Take 2-4 hours to implement your project.
 * Use coding best practices.
-* Create and share the Repository used to store your solution.
+* Create a fork of this repo and share your solution when finished.

 ## Coding Challenge  💻

-A bus company wants to start using technology and allow their users to book online tickets.
-Please help them build a simple Web UI with the following functionalities:
+A bus company wants to allow their users to book online tickets.
+Please help them build a simple Web UI with the following requirements:
 * Simple form to create a new booking (origin, destination, number of passengers, date and time)
 * Display the bookings on a list view.
-* Display Booking full detailes when clicking on a list item.
+* Display Booking full details when clicking on a list item.
+* Bookings should be stored in LocalStorage

-*Note:* Use any UI libraries that you prefer.
+*Note:* Use any UI libraries of your choice.

 ## Expected Quality Attributes:
-* Using coding best practices.
+* Using coding best practices: Code style, naming conventions, etc.
-* Correct usage of JSON.
-* Clear usage of functions.
+* Correct data modeling to store information in a flexible way.
-* Create reusable components.
+* Create reusable components and functions.
-* Store data temporary using data structures correctly.
+* Correct architecture to be able to plug API services in the future.

 ## Desired technology stack:
 * JavaScript or TypeScript
 * React or Angular or Vue
-* NPM or YARN
+* npm or Yarn

 ## Submit your solution

-Once you're done, please send us a confirmation email with your repository link to [talento@ada-school.org](mailto:talento@ada-school.org).
-After you submit your code, we will contact you to discuss next steps.
+Once you're done, please send us an email to [talento@ada-school.org](mailto:talento@ada-school.org) with your repository link.
+After you submit your code, we will review it and contact you to discuss next steps.

 Good luck! 💪